asdfMaciej/kaszkowiak.org/content/blog/lastfm-scrobbles-printer/index.en.md

 ---
-title: "Printing last.fm scrobbles in real time"
+title: "Print your friends' listening history in real-time"
 date: 2022-09-29T15:30:00+02:00
 lastmod: 2022-09-29T15:30:00+02:00
 summary: "Do you happen to have a spare thermal printer?
 Turn it into a live feed of your friends' listening history."